ahmedeltaher/Prayer-Times-Android-Azan/README.md

 **What is Azan ?**
-The Muslim call to ritual prayer made by a muezzin from the minaret of a mosque (or now often played from a recording) .
-Muslims have 5 prayers per day, at each time all muslims are notified by Azan, to pray. first Muslims used to calcualte prayer time with sun raise and sun shadows, but to simplyied it and make it moreaccurent speacilly in cloudy cities, Mosques currently use a complex calcualtion based on latitude, longitude, height, timezone, sun raise time.
+The Muslim call to ritual prayer made by a muezzin from the minaret of a mosque (or now often played from a recording).
+Muslims are supposed to pray five times a day.
+At each time Azan will send a notification to pray.
+At first, Muslims used to calculate prayer times with sun raise and sun shadows, but to simplify it and make it more accurate, specially in cloudy cities or places where calculating is hard.
+Mosques currently use a complex calculation based on latitude, longitude, height, timezone and sunrise time.

 ## What is Azan library?

-Library aiming to calculate prayer time with one line code , if you implement prayer time application , there is no need to do this headache again .
+Azan aims to calculate prayer times with no hassle, **using a single line of code**.
+It does the calculation so whenever you want to implement a prayer time application you won't need to go through this headache again.

 ![azan-preview](https://user-images.githubusercontent.com/1812129/69456412-df2a3080-0d6a-11ea-98d8-0ebc180984d7.png)

-Islam Time prayers is every complex to calculate, cause there is many variables in this calculations like:
+Islam Time prayers is very complex to calculate.
+There are many variables in the calculation, like:

 - **latitude**
 - **longitude**